mlr7/Deep-Learning-for-Quantum-Foundations/README.md

 Loll, R., G. Fabiano, D. Frattulillo, and F. Wagner.
 "Quantum gravity in 30 questions." arXiv preprint arXiv:2206.06762 (2022). https://arxiv.org/abs/2206.06762

 Smolin, Lee.
-Time reborn: From the crisis in physics to the future of the universe.
+Time Reborn: From the crisis in physics to the future of the universe.
 HMH, 2013.
-	Theory from Quantum Hidden Variables to Shape Dynamics, Chapter 12: Quantum Mechanics and the Liberation of the Atom, Chapter 13: The Battle Between Relativity and the Quantum, Chapter 14: Time Reborn from Relativity
+	Theory from Quantum Hidden Variables to Shape Dynamics, Chapter 12: Quantum Mechanics and the Liberation of the Atom, Chapter 13: The Battle Between Relativity and the Quantum, Chapter 14: Time Reborn from Relativity.
+Outlines future mapping between GR<->ShapeDynamics and Holographic-Principle

 Mercati, Flavio.
 Shape dynamics: Relativity and relationalism.
 Oxford University Press, 2018.